-This sixth statistical report for colleges presents an equality-focused analysis of 2015/16 further education statistics (FES) collated by the Scottish Funding Council (SFC).
+This seventh statistical report for colleges presents an equality-focused analysis of 2015/16 further education statistics (FES) collated by the Scottish Funding Council (SFC).
 Data and analysis are provided on age, disability, ethnicity and gender, the intersections of these identities, and on the optional protected characteristics religion and sexual orientation.
 The report also considers students’ socioeconomic class, based on the Scottish Index of Multiple Deprivation and presents high-level regional data analysis.
 This report, alongside information gathered by colleges at local level, will continue to provide an evidence base to assist colleges to identify and tackle equality challenges.
 It will also assist the sector to further develop and assess progress against appropriate equality outcomes and embed equality in regional outcome agreements with the SFC.

-All data tables presented in this report are also available to download in Excel format.
+National data tables All data tables presented in this report are also available to download in Excel format.
 These provide totals for each table, higher and further education (HE and FE) specific breakdowns for regional data and further disaggregate data on ethnicity.

-In addition to national figures, we have also produced corresponding data tables for multi-college and merger regions.
+Regional data tables In addition to national figures, we have also produced corresponding data tables for multi-college and merger regions.
 These aim to support regional benchmarking and assist colleges to identify equality challenges at a regional level, particularly where data systems are in the process of being aligned.

 Key data notes and changes

 - The report presents data for student enrolments not student head count.